ecoshub/ecoshub.github.io/about.markdown

 ---
 layout: page
-title: Welcome to My Professional Portfolio
+title: Welcome
 permalink: /about/
 ---

 _Hi!
-Welcome to my personal blog._
+Welcome to my  to my professional portfolio_

 _This is a couple of things, you might need to know about me._